 Late models are the top division at Fayetteville Motor Speedway, a small half-mile dirt oval where Dale Earnhardt won several races.
 Saturday nights here are race nights.
 The regular racing program also includes open-wheel modifieds, super street and pure stocks.

 Hickory Motor Speedway is called the Birthplace of NASCAR Stars.
 Harry Gant was a track champion here, as were NASCAR Hall of Fame inductees Jack Ingram, Junior Johnson and Ned Jarrett.
 It’s about a third-mile long, banked and hasn’t been repaved in a long time.
 That means you’ll see a lot of passing in the Saturday night races run March through October.
 Weekly divisions include late models, 4-cylinders, street stocks and super trucks.

 7 Orange County SpeedwayRougemountSee on map

 Some of NASCAR’S top stars have raced at Orange County Speedway, including Jimmy Johnson, Bobby Labonte and Jeff Burton.
 The paved track is 3/8-mile long and high banked.
 Races for late models, sportsman, pure stocks, street stocks and modifieds are held select Saturday nights from April through October.

 8 Rockingham DragwayRockinghamSee on map

 If you get tired of watching oval-track racing, head to Rockingham Dragway.
-It’s a quarter-mile drag strip that hosts weekly events from March through November.
+It’s a quarter-mile drag strip that hosts weekly events March through mid-December.
 Shows include International Hot Rod Association nitro-methane burning funny cars, National Hot Rod Diesel Association truck and tractor pulls, motorcycles and even International Model Drag Racing events, where remote-control cars are raced.